datacenter/nexus9000/nexusscripts/on-box/monitoring/Readme.txt

   Steps :

-     a.
-Edit the nexus_automation.cfg configuration file with switch slot/port details.
-     b. execute the script (interface_monitor.py) to monitor the interfaces for the input and output errors.
+     a. execute the script (interface_monitor.py) to monitor the interfaces for the input and output errors.
-     c. command to execute: "python filename"
+     b. command to execute: "python filename"

-  Note :

-       The existing script is to monitor interface slots 1&2 with the specified port range(config file).If there are more slots then modify the source code 'interface_m

 2. Sytem-Level Resources monitoring